smartslab/objectRecognitionTopologicalFeatures/README.md

 </p>

   All the steps below refer to code files under persistentFeatRecognit.
-1. Generate persistence diagrams for the object segmentation maps using generatePDs.py
+1. Generate persistence diagrams for the object segmentation maps using `generatePDs.py`
-2. To generate sparse PI features from the persistence diagrams run generatePIs.py followed by sparseSamplingPIs.py.
-Alternatively generate amplitude features using generateAmplitude.py
+2. To generate sparse PI features from the persistence diagrams run `generatePIs.py` followed by `sparseSamplingPIs.py`.
+Alternatively generate amplitude features using `generateAmplitude.py`
-3. Train recognition network for sparse PI features using trainRecognitSparsePI.py.
-Alternatively, train recognition network for amplitude features using trainRecognitAmplitude.py
+3. Train recognition network for sparse PI features using `trainRecognitSparsePI.py`.
+Alternatively, train recognition network for amplitude features using `trainRecognitAmplitude.py`
-4. To test the performance of the recognition networks in the same environment that they are trained on use predictFromSparsePIs_test_trainEnv.py or predictFromAmplitude_test_trainEnv.py as appropriate.
+4. To test the performance of the recognition networks in the same environment that they are trained on use `predictFromSparsePIs_test_trainEnv.py` or `predictFromAmplitude_test_trainEnv.py` as appropriate.
-5. To test the performance of the recognition networks in unseen environments use predictFromSparsePIs_test_testEnv.py or predictFromAmplitude_test_testEnv.py as appropriate.
+5. To test the performance of the recognition networks in unseen environments use `predictFromSparsePIs_test_testEnv.py` or `predictFromAmplitude_test_testEnv.py `as appropriate.